Radio aids – optimising listening opportunities - view as single page

 This column also looks at the listening environment for children and young people (CYP) and how radio aid systems can be used to support CYP in such environments that might otherwise be detrimental to their listening and to their learning.

-There are different types of receiver/s.
+There are different types of receiver/s:

-- Neckloop receivers which require the T programme to be enabled on the CYPs hearing aids or speech processor/s.
+● Neckloop receivers which require the T programme to be enabled on the CYPs hearing aids or speech processor/s.

-Radio aids work with a CYP’s hearing aid or speech processor to make it easier for them to listen to and concentrate on the sounds or voices they need or want to hear, particularly when there is background noise or other distractions in the environment.
+These devices work with a CYP’s hearing aid or speech processor to make it easier for them to listen to and concentrate on the sounds or voices they need or want to hear, particularly when there is background noise or other distractions in the environment.

 Criteria